IBM/CAST/docs/source/tools.rst

 The system administrator must also create an SSL key for their UFM username and password.
 You can read more on how to do that here: :ref:`UFM_Credentials`.

 A system administrator can also configure this tool's output.
 CSM may detect some network hardware that is not Mellanox hardware or may collect incomplete records for Mellanox hardware.
 If this is the case, CSM will capture what data it can and output those records to a `bad_records` file.
-The default location and names of these files are copied from the ``master.cfg`` file and reproduced below.
-A system administrator can update the ``master.cfg`` file to customize or change these filenames should they choose.
+The default location and names of these files are copied from the ``csm_master.cfg`` file and reproduced below.
+A system administrator can update the ``csm_master.cfg`` file to customize or change these filenames should they choose.

 .. code-block:: json